Browse by Subject

 Expertise: Polymer-concrete materials; Structural building systems in wood and reinforced concrete; Concrete aggregates

-Associate Professor, Department of Slavic and Eurasian Studies, College of Liberal Arts
+AFP Director, Department of Middle Eastern Studies, College of Liberal Arts

 +1 512 232 9126, +1 512 471 3607